David-OConnor/pyflow/README.md

 building and distributing a package.
 The `[tool.pyflow.dependencies]` section contains all dependencies, and is an analog to `requirements.txt`.
 You can specify developer dependencies in the `[tool.pyflow.dev-dependencies]` section.
 These won't be packed or published, but will be installed locally.
+You can install these from the cli using the `--dev` flag.
+Eg: `pyflow install black --dev`

 You can specify `extra` dependencies, which will only be installed when passing explicit flags to `pyflow install`, or when included in another project with the appropriate